SYKflyingintheSKY/COVID19-SouthKorea-20042020/README.md

 In addition, the shp file containing the information of administrative districts in South Korea can be checked through the following link. http://www.gisdeveloper.co.kr/?p=2332

-The answers of the questions above can be checked in pdf files (Tableau_exploration, R_exploration) in the same folder.
+The answers of the questions above can be checked in pdf files (Tableau_exploration, R_exploration).

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------